google/fonts/cc-by-sa/knowledge/modules/history_of_type/lessons/display_type/content.md

 ![INSERT_ALT](images/GFKhistoftype5.3.svg)

 </figure>
+<figcaption>The 19th century witnessed the invention of many new styles of typefaces — and serif designs.</figcaption>

 The arrival of the modern advertising poster roughly coincided with the invention of new color printing technologies, like chromolithography, which for the first time ever made color printing practical and affordable.
 The use of several colors became another way to stand out from the crowd, and the first chromatic wood type appeared in the 1840s, printed or overprinted from several blocks.